abdul4rehman215/Kaggle-AI-Agents-Vibe-Coding-Portfolio/README.md

 Each day folder follows a documentation-first structure with a day-level README, notes, resources, screenshots, codelab folders, source snapshots, and reflections where applicable.

-Day 5 and the capstone are still pending in the current course timeline.
-The structure above shows the intended final repository layout so the README stays aligned with the full portfolio roadmap.
+The course day folders are documented through Day 5.
+The capstone project remains pending and will complete the final applied project section.
+The structure above keeps the README aligned with the full portfolio roadmap.

 ---